argoproj/argo-workflows/docs/default-workflow-specs.md

   selfLink: /api/v1/namespaces/argo/configmaps/workflow-controller-configmap
   uid: 05f70535-22db-49ca-a4a9-afd513b49737
 ```
-As an example the time for a argo workflow to live after Finish will be set, in the spec this filed is known as ```secondsAfterCompletion``` in the ```ttlStrategy```.
+As an example the time for a argo workflow to live after Finish will be set in the spec, this filed is known as ```secondsAfterCompletion``` in the ```ttlStrategy```.
 The updated configMap will then look like this:

 ``` yaml